 The comment appalled McKee’s partner Sara Canning.
 As The Canary reported, McKee was a journalist covering the riots at the time of her killing.

 Since the formation of Saoradh, both the British and 26 County administrations in Ireland have directed an onslaught of harassment towards party members and supporters.
 This has culminated in another combined Crown Forces and British Military Intelligence raid on our party headquarters and other offices.
 It is clear that our party offices, our party members and our support base are being actively targeted in a futile attempt to remove Saoradh from communities in which we are visibly active.
 These Crown Forces activities, which follow encouragement most notably from Sinn Féin, the DUP and Alliance, will ultimately fail.

 What is also noteworthy is the unbroken silence from certain other organisations at the State directed terror campaign against Saoradh members and their families.
 Certain Republican organisations, those who purport to be left wing, trade unions and human rights organisations that are usually and rightly so vocal regarding State repression in far off lands are strangely silent when similar oppression is inflicted at home.

 But appalled as people are, the situation doesn’t appear to be changing.

-In 2019, PhD student Dr Marisa McGlinchey published a book titled Unfinished Business: The Politics of ‘Dissident’ Irish Republicanism.
+In 2019, assistant professor in political science at Coventry University Dr Marisa McGlinchey published a book titled Unfinished Business: The Politics of ‘Dissident’ Irish Republicanism.
 McGlinchey interviewed over 90 members of radical republican organisations as part of her research.